SolaceSamples/solace-samples-rest-messaging/docs/_tutorials/publish-subscribe.md

 ## Solace REST Messaging API Introduction

-As outlined in the [Online REST Messaging Documentation]({{ site.docs-rest-messaging }}){:target="_top"}, the API enable users to send messages to and asynchronously receive messages from Solace message routers over HTTP using a RESTful API.
+As outlined in the [Online REST Messaging Documentation]({{ site.docs-rest-messaging }}){:target="_top"}, the API enable users to send messages to and asynchronously receive messages with Solace messaging over HTTP using a RESTful API.

-The Solace API uses the HTTP POST requests to allow clients to publish message to a Solace message router.
-On the subscribe side, the Solace API follows the asynchronous notification pattern and use an HTTP POST from the Solace message router to the client to delivery messages.
+The Solace API uses the HTTP POST requests to allow clients to publish message Solace messaging.
+On the subscribe side, the Solace API follows the asynchronous notification pattern and use an HTTP POST from Solace messaging to the client to delivery messages.
 This means that pub and sub messages are sent on different HTTP connections than they are received as shown in the following figure.

 ![solace-rest-messaging-api]({{ site.baseurl }}/images/solace-rest-messaging-api.png)